 - Model this activity first. - Give groups of children cards, each with a root word on it, and a large sheet of paper with columns headed with the conventions for adding the suffixes for plurals or for forming adjectives -s, -y, -ful, -less.
 Use the number of categories as appropriate.

 Adding suffixes for forming plurals

-Add · -s ------- ----
+Add - s Change y to i and add - es ---------------- ---